-According to this vision, post-treatment relapse is a sign that treatment was working, not that it failed figure.
-That was the view of a US expert who advised Public Health England on addiction treatment.
+According to this vision, post-treatment relapse is a sign that treatment had been working, not that it had failed figure.
+That was the view (document listed above) of a US expert who had advised Public Health England on addiction treatment.
 In turn he said that meant lengthy treatment contact has to be palatable to and manageable by the patient, long-term monitoring of patients has to be a recognised and funded part of treatment, and staff are needed to manage continuing care who like case managers and GPs, are keyed into the broader spectrum of health and social services.

 Seemingly set against this is the results of the first randomised trial (listed above) of an approach to addiction treatment based on continuing care principles of the kind recommended above.
 This was not a study of incorporating those principles in an addiction treatment service, but of the rather different context of patients attending a clinic for primary care services, not for addiction treatment.
 In this context, supplementing primary care with continuing case management of problem substance use gained few benefits.
 One reason might have been that though case management was co-located at the primary care clinic, addiction treatment was delivered by linkage to external services.
 In practice, these arrangements made little difference to whether patients engaged in treatment – a possible flaw in continuing care perspectives which see case management by GPs or social care professionals as the hub of the system.